 Honestly, we’re not big fans of cornstarch either.
 If your baby has a yeast rash, it will thrive on cornstarch since starch is a complex sugar.
 So what can you use while changing your baby’s diaper?

 - Thoroughly wipe and clean soiled area with a homemade or nontoxic wipe.
-(Our favorite disposable wipes are WaterWipes.)
+Our favorite disposable wipes are WaterWipes.

-- Now here’s the trick to preventing diaper rash: dry the area very, very well.
+- Now here’s the trick to preventing diaper rash: dry the area extremely well.
 Use a clean, dry homemade wipe to pat dry and blow.
 Then pat dry again.
 Then blow.
 Make sure the entire area is very dry before the next step, so moisture isn’t trapped in (the cause of most diaper rashes).
-TIP: if using WaterWipes, just throw them into the wash with your cloth diapers and dry; these are perfect for reusing as a dry wipe.
+PRO TIP: if using WaterWipes, just throw them into the wash with your cloth diapers and dry; these are perfect for reusing as a dry wipe.

-- Apply a nontoxic moisturizer for rash prevention.
+- Apply a non-toxic moisturizer for rash prevention.
 Our favorites: a thin layer of unrefined virgin organic coconut oil or Earth Mama Angel Baby Bottom Balm (both cloth-diaper friendly).

 - Enjoy this time with your little one.
 This is a chance for you to connect.

 What causes a diaper rash in newborns, babies and toddlers?